ArthurZey/arthurzey.github.io/_pages/one-good-thing.md

 sitemap: false
 ---

+## 2026-09-07
+Set up the additional refrigerators in the hallway closet and cleaned up the garage enough to do my first workout in Bailey since returning!

 ## 2026-09-06
 Did a ton of cleanup and organizing in the house and had Josh and Katie over for dinner, which was really nice.